taufik-nurrohman/markdown/.dev/README.md

 to the features provided by [CommonMark](https://github.com/thephpleague/commonmark/blob/2.4/docs/2.4/customization/extensions.md).
 Therefore, if I want to upgrade, it would be better to simply switch to CommonMark.

 I’m not into things like that.
-As someone who just needs a function to convert Markdown to HTML, that kind of flexibility is completely unnecessary.
-I just want to convert Markdown to HTML once and then move on.
+As someone who just needs a function to convert Markdown syntax to HTML, that kind of flexibility is completely unnecessary for me.
+I just want to convert Markdown syntax to HTML for once and then move on.
 [Parsedown version 1.8](https://github.com/erusev/parsedown/tree/1.8.x-beta) did the job, but it seems that it is no longer being actively maintained.

 The goal of this project is to have it ready for use in my future [Markdown extension for Mecha](https://github.com/mecha-cms/x.markdown).
 Initially, I wanted to develop the parser directly into the extension.
 However, my friend advised me to create this